dr-richard-barker/Space_Photography_Guide.io/README.md

 After Class: Distribute the same survey again immediately after the final session.
 Please encourage students to answer honestly and reflect on their learning experiences.

 **Data Analysis:**
-After this project-based learning program is complete you should compare pre- and post-course confidence scores to assess overall knowledge gain.
+After completing this project-based learning program, you should compare pre- and post-course confidence scores to assess overall knowledge gain.
 Analyze students' self-reported prior knowledge and learning goals to understand their initial motivations and expectations.
 Use qualitative responses to the "Impact Assessment" question to identify specific learning activities that were most effective and areas for improvement in future iterations of the course.
+Do you think having a more user-friendly image analysis system might make it easier to achieve your learning/teaching/research goals?

 **Additional Tips:**
 Offer anonymity for honest responses.
 Share anonymized survey results with students to demonstrate the impact of the course and encourage continued learning.

-Conclusion: This simple two-stage survey provides valuable insights into the effectiveness of your education program and helps you tailor future iterations to best meet the needs of your learners.
+**Conclusion:** This simple two-stage survey provides valuable insights into the effectiveness of your education program and helps you tailor future iterations to best meet the needs of your learners.
 Collective sharing results from potential surveys may allow for increased impact by generating positive feedback loops….

 ---